gorauskas/dotfiles/README.md

 - All bash related files are known to work on Cygwin bash in Windows 7 or above.
-- If you are using something like sygwin on windows.
+- If you are using something like cygwin on windows.
 - Use the _vimrc file instead of .vimrc
 - Copy the .vim directory to your default user folder.
 Rename it to vimfiles.
 - Use the keyboard.reg file, which is a Windows registry hack, to swap the